plblum/jivs/docs/Jivs_API.md

 ### Test validation requests
 The basic test will generally do this:
 1. Create the `JivsServices object`, which may be identical to what you use in your app.
-2. Create a ModelBaseRules subclass that describes a model for your test.
+2. Create a ValueHostRulesBase subclass that describes a model for your test.
 3. Create the ValueHostsManager from the result of the subclass's `configure()` method.
 4. Set the values that will impact a validation test.
 5. Invoke either form-wide or ValueHost specific validation, and capture the results.